chinnakrishna7802/chinnakrishna7802/README.md

 <h2 align="left">Hi 👋!
-My name is Chinnakrishna  from Mumbai,India.An individual with a strong enthusiasm for data, My curriculum is centered around machine learning and data science so I try my best of my ability to address real-world problems.</h2>
+My name is Chinnakrishna  from Mumbai,India.
+An individual with a strong enthusiasm for data, My curriculum is centered around machine learning and data science so I try my best of my ability to address real-world problems.</h2>

 ###